 Immunohistochemical analysis shows specific binding to ~85% of the patients' tumors from patients with several types of carcinomas including breast, lung, prostate, bladder, and ovarian.

-Clinical translational research of humanized JAA-F11 for antibody-drug conjugate therapy and diagnosis is currently underway.
+Clinical translational research of humanized JAA-F11 for antibody therapy and diagnosis is currently underway.
 We used the crystal structure of JAA-F11 and carbohydrate threading to create humanized antibody constructs with the same or improved specificity.

 The humanized construct selectively kills cancer cells by Antibody Directed Cellular Cytotoxicity, and can internalize rapidly to be used in antibody-drug conjugates.
 See references below for more detail.

-Our strategic plan is to bring humanized JAA-F11 to first-in human Breast Cancer trials and seek strategic pharmaceutical partnerships with the intent to license our technology.
+Our strategic plan is to bring humanized JAA-F11 to first-in human Breast and Lung Cancer trials and seek strategic pharmaceutical partnerships with the intent to license our technology.

 hJAA-F11 Ab internalizes (white dots) in cancer cells showing capability for use in Ab drug conjugate delivery.
 Credit: Loukia Karacosta